iStaging/vreditor-sdk/README.md

 # VREditor sdk

-VREditor sdk help you to create and edit your VR content more easily.
+VREditor sdk is a full site service which help you to create and edit your VR content more easily.

 ## documation
 [https://istaging.gitbook.io/vr-maker-sdk](https://istaging.gitbook.io/vr-maker-sdk)